DhyeyLalseta/TheWeekndLyricsAnalysis/README.md

 P.S.
 I'm actually writing an article on medium about this project, but I'm updating the README here while I procrastinate the article.

-🚨 there ARE photos below in case you don't want to read my entire essay. 🚨
+### 🚨 there ARE photos below in case you don't want to read this gigantic essay 🚨

 In this project I leveraged various data science and web development technologies making it almost "end to end", rendering it one of my personal favourite projects I've made.